COVID-19: Important Practice Information

 Visiting the Practice

 Please avoid visiting the practice unless you have an appointment already booked.
-When you visit the practice please keep a distance of 2 metres (6½ft) between yourself and others.
+When you visit the practice please try to socially distance.

 If you are visiting Cornwall, and not registered with us, we ask that you contact your own GP or the 111 service.